Pylons/pyramid/docs/designdefense.rst

 ---------------------------------

 This is true.
-At the time of this writing, the total number of Python package distributions that :mod:`pyramid` depends upon transitively is 18 if you use Python 2.6 or 2.7, or 16 if you use Python 2.4 or 2.5.
+At the time of this writing, the total number of Python package distributions that :app:`Pyramid` depends upon transitively is 18 if you use Python 2.6 or 2.7, or 16 if you use Python 2.4 or 2.5.
 This is a lot more than zero package distribution dependencies: a metric which various Python microframeworks and Django boast.

 The :mod:`zope.component` and :mod:`zope.configuration` packages on
-which :mod:`pyramid` depends have transitive dependencies on several other packages (:mod:`zope.schema`, :mod:`zope.i18n`, :mod:`zope.event`, :mod:`zope.interface`, :mod:`zope.deprecation`,
+which :app:`Pyramid` depends have transitive dependencies on several other packages (:mod:`zope.schema`, :mod:`zope.i18n`, :mod:`zope.event`, :mod:`zope.interface`, :mod:`zope.deprecation`,
 :mod:`zope.i18nmessageid`).
 We've been working with the Zope